kimvpilapil/Kimverly-Pilapil/README.md

 I graduated from RMIT back in 2018 and got my Bachelors of Nursing.
 In the Philippines, if your child become a nurse, it is held in high regards which includes boasting to the neighbour how smart your kid is.
-This is why it is quite common for Filipinos to puruse nursing.
+This is why it is quite common for Filipinos to pursue nursing.
+Hence why I'm doing this course; to explore endless possibilities with *TECHNOLOGY*

 Fun Fact About Me: